-2020 ACCOMPLISHMENTS
+2021 ACCOMPLISHMENTS

-- The Syracuse Common Council awarded \$500,000 to the Land Bank, of which \$250,000 was restricted to demolition (requiring a 1:1 match) and \$250,000 could be used for property maintenance. - The Onondaga County Legislature voted in September 2019 to include \$250,000 for the Land Bank in their 2020 budget.
-These funds were never released to the Land Bank due to the fiscal impact of COVID19 on the County.

-- In 2020, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
-The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 58 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 52 derelict properties in 2020, bringing the total to date to 401.
-These demolitions were completed using Round 4.2 CRI grant funds, City funding, and CDBG funds. - The Corporation sold 147 properties for redevelopment consistent with its mission and purpose.
-Proceeds from these sales totaled over \$1 million despite our relatively low inventory and three-month COVID-19 shutdown. - The Corporation estimates that all properties sold to date generate about \$1.5 million per year in property taxes. - Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
+- The Syracuse Common Council awarded \$500,000 to the Land Bank for property maintenance. - In April 2021, the City of Syracuse awarded \$513,225 in CDBG-CV funds from its CARES Act/COVID-19 relief allocation to the Land Bank for emergency distressed property demolition to clear way for the construction of new affordable housing. - In August 2021, the City of Syracuse awarded the Land Bank \$5 million in American Relief Plan (ARPA) funds for stabilization and demolition of blighted structures. - The Onondaga County Legislature voted in September 2020 to include \$200,000 for the Land Bank in their 2021 budget, to be used to acquire, redevelop, and improve tax delinquent, vacant, or abandoned property in Onondaga County. - In February 2021, Onondaga County awarded the Land Bank \$250,000 in CDBG-CV funds from its CARES Act/COVID-19 relief allocation for the demolition of blighted buildings to clear way for the construction of new affordable housing. - In 2021, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
+The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 121 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 72 derelict properties in 2021, bringing the total to date to 473.
+These demolitions were completed using County funding, City and County CARES funds, and City ARPA funds. - The Corporation sold 179 properties for redevelopment consistent with its mission and purpose.
+This is the highest number of properties sold in any one year to date. - The Corporation estimates that all properties sold to date generate about \$1.8 million per year in property taxes. - Buyers who purchased properties in 2021 will invest approximately \$16.5 million in renovations.
 The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 1,000 properties, leveraging over \$33 million in private renovation investment.
+To date, the Land Bank has sold 1,134 properties, leveraging over \$46 million in private renovation investment.